cqparts/cqparts/docs-sphinx/parts/index.rst

 will most likely be represented by a single :class:`Part`.

 Conversely, a *sticker* (like a branding sticker) cannot be disassembled.
-But visually you may want it's orientation to be recognisable, or you just want it to render properly.
+But visually you may want its orientation to be recognisable, or you just want it to render properly.
 This is where a :class:`Part` is limited, because it can only be one color.
 So the *sticker* may be 2 :class:`Part` instances in an :class:`Assembly`, one for the backing, and one for the text,